-The Company operated both 'defined benefit corporate pension plans' and 'defined contribution pension plans' as corporate pension plans until the Company abolished the 'defined benefit corporate pension plans' and migrated wholly to 'defined contribution pension plans' for existing employees as of April 1, 2018.
-The corporate pension subject to this principle is the defined benefit corporate pension plan assets of retired personnel only.
+The Company operated both defined benefit corporate pension plans and defined contribution pension plans as corporate pension plans for existing employees until the Company abolished the defined benefit corporate pension plans and migrated wholly to defined contribution pension plans as of April 1, 2018.
+The corporate pension subject to this principle is the defined benefit corporate pension plan assets of retired personnel.